Getting Started - Serenity BDD

 Selenium Java Settings

-We will use the serenity-example project as our source.
+We will use the serenity-junit-starter project as our source.

-This project contains 3 tests that open Google and perform a search.
+This project performs a few different searches at duckduckgo.com.
 By default Serenity will also capture screenshots after each step.
-See the serenity-example code for more details.
+See the serenity-junit-starter code for more details.
+No changes are required to run it on Testable.

 And that’s it, we’ve now defined our scenario!
 To try it out before configuring a load test click the Smoke Test button in the upper right and watch Testable execute the scenario 1 time as 1 user.
 You should see all results including video of each Selenium session (1 per test file), commands, logging, assertions, screenshots, network traces, etc appear once the smoke test completes.